santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Notes.md

 3. **Use a Notes Template for quick standardization.**
 ### Timely Updates

+Provide a full notes update when any one of these conditions is met:

+1. When Anything Changes
+2. When You've Done Research or Troubleshooting
+3. When You've Had a Meeting
+4. When a Week has Passed Without Update - For this update you can mostly copy and paste your last update, but set current status to say there has not been an update in a week and why and next steps.
 # Note Templates for Case Owners
 _These are just basic templates to help you structure your notes.
 If there is additional information that you need to provide, or a structure that works better for your team, please use that!_
 <br> </br>

 ## Template 1

 Issue